Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/project_plan.md

 ## Project Goals:
 I would like to look at the following:
-	- vocabulary size by speaker role and gender
+	- vocabulary size by speaker role and gender *(if genders are distributed evenly across roles)*
-	- number of turns by speaker role and gender
+	- number of turns by speaker role and gender *(if genders are distributed evenly across roles)*
 	- back channels
 	- supervised machine learning?
 		- can the computer guess if a sentence was uttered by a presenter, caller, or expert?